OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 * Contributors refactor and create a Pull Request from the Head of their fork to the Base of the Parent.
 * Maintainers can use Better Code Hub Pull Request integration to validate the quality and accept the merge.

-**Need a Playground to fork and create Pull requests?**
+**Need a Playground?**
+* Like to see a sample Better Code Hub report?
-* Want to see Better Code Hub select refactor candidates for you first?
+* Want to see Better Code Hub select refactor candidates?
-* Like to do some refactoring yourself?
+* Do some refactoring first?
 * Fork this repo [Playground](https://github.com/OpenSourceSpringCleaning/Playground)

 ---------